 A trust can be a beneficial part of your estate plan for transferring assets and minimizing taxes.

 - Many people ask: What is a trust?
 A trust is a flexible and advantageous way for a person to leave his or her assets to future generations and simultaneously reap certain present benefits.

 - The specific type of trust you may wish to use will depend on a host of specific circumstances.

 - Types include living trusts and testamentary trusts, and revocable and irrevocable trusts.

-Although trusts have existed for hundreds of years— they trace their roots to sixteenth century England—they are sometimes misunderstood.
-They are not old-fashioned or out-of-date, and they are not only for the most affluent.
+Although trusts have existed for hundreds of years— they trace their roots to sixteenth century England—many people still ask: What is a trust?
+Very often, they are misunderstood as being old-fashioned, dated options only for the most affluent.

 There are many types of trusts, and they can be complex.
 But the best way to think about a trust is simply this: A trust is a flexible and advantageous way for a person to leave his or her assets to future generations and simultaneously reap certain present benefits, if he or she so desires.